Gexkill/sweng2/RASD/src/index.md

 * Taxi: is a means of transport that can bring only 4 passengers.

 ##Assumptions
+* There is an old system as described above.
 * There exist an mobile application for users where user can make a reservation using the GPS position or by inserting his position
 * The users are not registered on the system, because we need only their name and their position. **SEE REQUIREMENTS** An user is identified by his personal data: name and phone number
 * There are only normal taxis for 4 passengers.
+* The registration/deletion by company of a taxi driver is done in the same way of the old system, so we don't have to do this part.
+* We need information only about taxi driver, not about taxi vehicle.
+So we store informations only about taxi driver.

 ##Constrains